 Anyone interested in learning how to build Mobile Apps, iPhone / iPad applications.

 No prior iPhone / iOS Application Development experience required.
 Must have C, C++ or Object Oriented Programming (OOP) experience.
-Objective C programming experience and / or knowledge is a plus.
+Objective C or Swift programming experience and / or knowledge is a plus / preferred.

-If you don't have programming experience, we offer a course (Introduction to Object Oriented Software Development for Mobile Device Computing - see course details for this class) to prepare for Mobile Device computing (iPhone Application Development).
+If you don't have programming experience or limited experience, we offer a course (Introduction to Object Oriented Software Development for Mobile Device Computing - see course details for this class) to prepare for Mobile Device computing (iPhone Application Development).

 You need enough time in your schedule to attend classes, do the homework exercises, review materials / readings and and work on projects.
 Students should plan on approximately two to three hours outside of class for each hour spent in class.